RWang-Dev/RWang-Dev/README.md

 - 👋 Hi, my name is Robert Wang
 - 🔭 I’m an sophomore computer science student at the University of Minnesota Twin Cities
-- 👀 I’m interested in Software development, AI, and Game design
+- 👀 I’m interested in Software development, game development, and artificial intelligence
 - 🌱 I’m currently working on making my own web applications with different frameworks and libraries
 - 📫 You can reach out to me at robwang.us@gmail.com or wan00379@umn.edu